 Monitoring

-Homedata runs two layers of monitoring: an uptime check that polls health endpoints every 5 minutes and sends Slack alerts on failure, and Sentry for application-level error tracking.
-Both are already wired — they just need environment variables to activate.
+Homedata runs uptime monitoring that polls health endpoints every 5 minutes and sends Slack alerts on failure.
+It's already wired — just needs environment variables to activate.

 Already installed — just needs configuration